aguerrerolopez/aguerrerolopez.github.io/_portfolio/ppms_xai.md

 ---
-title: "Paper python code: Exploring the Power of PPG Matrix for Atrial Fibrillation Detection with Integrated Explainability"
+title: "Python: Exploring the Power of PPG Matrix for Atrial Fibrillation Detection with Integrated Explainability"
 excerpt: "Python code to [Exploring the Power of PPG Matrix for Atrial Fibrillation Detection with Integrated Explainability](http://dx.doi.org/10.2139/ssrn.4514512) paper."
 collection: portfolio
 category: "Software"